BYUI451/project_safegraph/APIs/APIs.md

 ## GraphQL APIs

 > GraphQL on the other hand is a query language which gives the client the power to request specific fields and elements it wants to retrieve from the server.
-It is, loosely speaking, some kind of SQL for the Web.
+It is, loosely speaking, __some kind of SQL for the Web__.
 It therefore has to have knowledge on the available data beforehand which couples clients somehow to the server. ([ref](https://stackoverflow.com/questions/48022349/what-is-difference-between-rest-api-and-graph-api) and [another reference](https://zapier.com/engineering/graph-apis/)

 ## API Documentation